Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Time-dependent problem

 As already mentioned in Section~\ref{Sec:cd_linear_methods_upw}, the upwind finite element method proposed in \cite{Tabata77} was formulated and studied for a two-dimensional time-dependent equation.
 The analysis is performed for the forward Euler scheme, where a lumped mass matrix is utilized, so that the discretization of the time derivative corresponds to a finite difference or finite volume one.
 The key ingredient of this method is the discretization of the convective term, which is described in Section~\ref{Sec:cd_linear_methods_upw}.
 From the proof presented in \cite{Tabata77}, it can be seen that the assumptions of Corollary~\ref{cor:tcd_pospres_DMP_mon_mat} are satisfied under an appropriate CFL condition, hence the method satisfies the DMP.
 In the final part of \cite{Tabata77}, it is mentioned that the analysis can be extended to the (mass lumped) backward Euler scheme and to time-dependent convection fields.

 The upwind method proposed and analyzed in \cite{BT81} was also already presented in Section~\ref{Sec:cd_linear_methods_upw}.
 In \cite{BT81}, it was studied for the conservative form \eqref{eq:time_cdr_cons} of the convection-diffusion equation.
-In addition to the method from \cite{Tabata77}, it satisfies a discrete analog of a mass conservation property if \eqref{eq:time_cdr_cons} is equipped with so-called free boundary condition
+In contrast with the method from \cite{Tabata77}, it satisfies a discrete analog of a mass conservation property if \eqref{eq:time_cdr_cons} is equipped with so-called free boundary condition

 The upwind method is analyzed for this boundary condition, steady-state convection fields, and the mass lumped forward Euler scheme so that an appropriate CFL condition becomes necessary throughout the analysis.
 A brief description of the discretization of the convective term, leading to a convection matrix $\tilde\bbA_{\mathrm{c}}$, is already provided in Section~\ref{Sec:cd_linear_methods_upw}.
 Thus, the discretization of \eqref{eq:time_cdr_cons} with $f=0$ and the free boundary condition is of the form